blumenstiel/MESS/README.md

 ## Usage

-To test a new model architecture, download this repository, copy the `mess` directory to your project, and follow the steps in [mess/DATASETS.md](mess/DATASETS.md) for downloading and preparing the datasets.
+To test a new model architecture, install the benchmark with `pip install mess-benchmark`, and follow the steps in [DATASETS.md](DATASETS.md) for downloading and preparing the datasets.
-You can register the datasets to detectron2 by adding `import mess.datasets` to your evaluation code.
-See [mess/README.md](mess/README.md) for more details.
+You can register all datasets by running `import mess.datasets`.
+See [GettingStarted.md](GettingStarted.md) for more details.
-The `in_domain` directory includes scripts to evaluate your model on five commonly used test datasets.

 ### Zero-shot semantic segmentation